 I am a recent graduate of the Master's program at Stanford University's Center for Computer Research in Music and Acoustics.
 My research interests include audio software design and development, physical computing, new music controllers, and sound spatialization techniques.
 I aim to design and build playful interactions that allow users and gallery participants to engage with sound and visuals in new and unexpected ways.
 Please browse through the following subsections to learn more about my work, and certainly feel free to get in touch if you have any questions.
 You can reach me at carlsonc (at) ccrma.stanford.edu.
 Thank you for your interest!

 Borderlands is a new interface for composing and performing with granular synthesis, a technique that involves the superposition of small time fragments, or grains, of sound to create completely new textures and timbres.
 This software enables flexible, real- time improvisation.
 It is designed to allow users to engage with sonic material on a fundamental level, breaking free of traditional interaction paradigms such as knobs and sliders.
 The user is envisioned as an organizer of sound, simultaneously assuming the roles of curator, performer, and listener.
 The following video documents a recent live performance with this software.

 An academic paper which was recently accepted to the 2012 conference on New Interfaces for Musical Expression is available here.
 Source code, technical details, usage information, and a list of future features may be found at the project website .
 The following screen capture provides a closer look at the software.

 While the laptop version provides a large canvas and a great deal of RAM for storing audio files at runtime, the iPad's multitouch capabilities offer a much richer interactive experience.
-I extended the instrument to take advantage of these resources and added a social/networking component to allow users to share their "scenes" and download the work of others.

 Detailed descriptions of the user interaction flow and technical features are provided here.
 This project will hopefully be available through the App store soon.